HasanCadirli/Gozgu_AI/stitch_ai_ad_analyzer_landing_page/README.md

 4. **Media Analysis:** Breakdown of visual and audio cues, accompanied by OpenCV saliency heatmaps.
 5. **Optimization:** AI-generated actionable advice to improve slogans, visuals, and psychological triggers.

----

-## 📄 License & Proprietary Notice

-This project is proprietary software.
-All rights reserved.
-Unauthorized copying, modification, or distribution is strictly prohibited.